 In First Grade, we support literacy development with a systematic and explicit Orton-Gillingham phonics program.
 This multi-sensory approach combines a strong literature program with organized, direct instruction to meet the needs of the emergent reader.
 Students are introduced to a formal spelling program which focuses on both phonics patterns and red (sight) words.
 Every day students rotate through literacy centers where they participate in small-group guided reading instruction, word work, and independent work.
 They also begin developing the listening and interpreting skills necessary to become active members of literature groups.
 The First Grade reading program helps students develop into successful readers by combining phonics, vocabulary, fluency, and comprehension skills.

 Students write weekly in a journal and practice freely expressing their ideas.
-We use the Lucy Calkins’ Writing Workshop model to help students become strategic, metacognitive writers who use specific processes to achieve their writing goals.
+We use a Writing Workshop model to help students become strategic, metacognitive writers who use specific processes to achieve their writing goals.
 We focus on writing about Small Moments which introduces process and structure to their craft.
 We use mentor texts and mini lessons to encourage students to generate original ideas, plan for writing, add detail to bring their stories to life, then edit and publish a Small Moment collection.
 Students are also introduced to several types of poetry and work to create their own poems.

 First Graders continue to develop their numeracy through their understanding of addition and subtraction, building their understanding of place value, and laying the foundation for word problems.
 Students also increase their abstract reasoning through their study of geometry and measurement.
 Aspen Country Day School uses the Bridges math curriculum throughout Lower School.